 - tourists are often seen as easy targets and can be most vulnerable in or around major tourist centres and sites

-- criminals frequent tourist areas and major attractions such as museums, monuments, restaurants, hotels, beach resorts, trains, train stations, airports, subways and ATM machines
+- criminals frequent tourist areas and major attractions such as museums, monuments, restaurants, hotel lobbies and public areas, beaches and resorts, trains, train stations, airports, subways, petrol stations and ATM machines

 - crimes can occur at any time of the day or night.
-Thieves are highly skilled operators and New Zealanders need to be alert to contrived distractions that are set-ups for theft
+Thieves are highly skilled operators so be alert to contrived distractions that are set-ups for theft

-- New Zealand travellers should exercise caution, carry limited cash and credit cards, and leave extra cash, credit cards, passports and personal documents in a safe location (e.g., hotel safety deposit box)
+- exercise caution, carry limited cash and credit cards, and leave extra cash, credit cards, passports and personal documents in a locked, safe location (e.g. hotel safety deposit box)

-- New Zealand travellers should pay close attention to the safety advice and warnings given by organised tour operators
+- pay close attention to the safety advice and warnings given by tour operators